The Magisterium

 theologies, philosophies, religions, that go back a few thousand years

-it.
+Instead, Christians at large are likely to have some version of the Bible which they read.
 Being able to read it, is, in fact, a high point.
 Until 1950,

 less than half the world could read at all.